PrestaShop/prestashop-specs/content/1.7/back-office/customer-service/merchandise-returns/edit-merchandise-returns.md

 - **Save** - saves the single Merchandise Return Editing configuration.
 - **Delete** - deletes the product from the return list package.

+## Message UI notifications after form submissions

+- If the Editing of the return is successful, the UI will be prompted with the message:<br>
+_Successful update._